 Independence Day is celebrated every 18 September.
-It commemorates the day that Chile broke from Spanish rule and declared its independence.
-In 2018, Independence Day falls on a Tuesday.
+It commemorates the day in 1810 that Chile took its first step towards independence from Spain.

 During the robbery, the captain of the ship and others on board were killed.
 The scandal deposed Garcia Carrasco as governor, sending him into hiding at his Concepcion hacienda.
 The corrupt act fueled the desire for Chile to become independent from Spain.